sous-chefs/docker/README.md

 #### docker_container action :run

-By default, this will handle creating a service for the container when action is run or start. `set['docker']['container_init_type'] = false` or add `init_type false` for LWRP to disable this behavior.
+By default, this will handle creating a service for the container when action is create, run or start. `set['docker']['container_init_type'] = false` or add `init_type false` for LWRP to disable this behavior.

 These attributes are associated with this LWRP action.